Spodymun/lio-sam-carusi/README.md

 http://10.0.1.7
 ```

 If this does not connect, check the current Velodyne IP address.
-In our case, the IP address changed several times, so it may be necessary to find the correct IP manually.
+In our case, the IP address changed several times from some colleague, so it may be necessary to find the correct IP manually.

 ---